twbs/bootstrap/docs/4.0/components/modal.md

 - Bootstrap only supports one modal window at a time.
 Nested modals aren't supported as we believe them to be poor user experiences.
 - Modals use `position: fixed`, which can sometimes be a bit particular about its rendering.
 Whenever possible, place your modal HTML in a top-level position to avoid potential interference from other elements.
 You'll likely run into issues when nesting a `.modal` within another fixed element.
 - Once again, due to `position: fixed`, there are some caveats with using modals on mobile devices.
 [See our browser support docs]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/browsers-devices/#modals-and-dropdowns-on-mobile) for details.
+- Lastly, the `autofocus` HTML attribute has no effect in modals.
+Here's how you can achieve the same effect with custom JavaScript.
+  - Why we don't focus by default: Touch devices will likely open their virtual keyboard when focusing a text-input, which may be undesired.
+  - See the [autofocus option](#options) to enable `autofocus` attribute support
 - Due to how HTML5 defines its semantics, [the `autofocus` HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-autofocus) has no effect in Bootstrap modals.
 To achieve the same effect, use some custom JavaScript:

 {% highlight js %}